dominicom/memory-game/README.md

 > link https://github.com/udacity/fend-project-memory-game

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 It needs to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file - `js/app.js` to start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 #### External libraries Used